CBonnell/chameleon-certs/draft-lamps-chameleon-certs.md

 }
 ~~~

-## Creating a certification signing request for Related Certificates
+## Creating a certification signing request for Related Certificates {#dcd-csr-create}

 The following procedure is used by certificate requestors to create a
 combined certification signing request for Related Certificates.